Jeanmilost/CompactStar/README.md

 It's the reason why this engine exists.

 <b>Here are the actual supported features</b>
-- Simple shapes creation (surface, box, sphere, cylinder, disk, ring and spiral)
+- Simple shapes creation (surface, box, sphere, cylinder, disk, ring, spiral and capsule)
-- Quake I (.mdl), DirectX (.x, partially), and WaveFront (.obj, partially) models
+- Quake I (.mdl), DirectX (.x, partially), Collada (.dae, partially) and WaveFront (.obj, partially) models
-- Animations for Quake I (.mdl) and DirectX (.x) models
+- Animations for Quake I (.mdl), DirectX (.x) and Collada (.dae) models
 - Skybox
 - Landscape generation
 - Transparency
 - Bump mapping
 - Full-scene antialiasing and post-processing effects
-- Collision detection (partially, ground and mouse collision)
+- Collision detection (partially - geometry, ground and mouse collision)
 - Particles system (early stage, see the Weather demo and Spaceship game demo)
 - Physics (early stage, see the Wild Soccer demo)
 - Artificial intelligence (early stage, see the Bot demo)
 - Sound and music
 - Cross-platform SDK written in C
 - Objective-C Metal renderer for OSX/iOS (experimental)

+I also used this engine for a small game jam project: https://jeanmilost.itch.io/in-a-cave-for-a-game-jam

 <b>Here are some screenshots of several projects I realized with this engine (all are available as demo)</b>